rlovell3/backer/README.md

 `-rw-rw-r-- 1 rl rl 45 Sep 15 15:21 main.20230915_1521-17.backup.rs`
 `-rw-rw-r-- 1 rl rl   45 Sep 15 15:03 main.rs`

-Your backups are naturally sorted, making your life easy.
+Your backups are naturally sorted thanks to the ISO format of the timestamp, making your life easy.
 See how happy your are now that life just got easy?

 backup filenames are in this format: `path/filename.YYYYMMDD_HHMM-s.backup.file_extension`